Lymphatus/libcaesium/README.md

 Binaries not available.
 Please refer to the compilation section below.

 ## Compilation and Installation
-Compilation is available for all supported platforms: Windows, MacOS and Linux.
+Compilation is available for all supported platforms: Windows, macOS and Linux.

 ```
 cargo build --release